mohitsriv/Notepad/_posts/2009-10-24-same-blog-a-new-name-and-seo.md

 title: Same Blog (Mostly), a New Name, and SEO
 description: "A new domain name and SEO"
 modified: 2009-10-24
-category: hosted software
+category:
-tags: []
+tags: [hosted software, microsoft azure]
 imagefeature:
 comments: true
 share: true